-1. The protagonist is flawed, allowing readers to relate to her...but later has her flaws fixed/overcome.
+1. Your protagonist is flawed, which allows readers to relate to her...but she later has her flaws fixed/overcome.

-3. Whatever principles she has at the beginning of the story are happily tossed aside for the sake of a man.
-She was just a coy, bookish prude.
-Now she's a woman.
+3. Whatever principles she has at the beginning of the story are happily tossed aside once a man enters her life.
+This is excusable because her original principles were the wrong ones.

-4. If her love interest leaves her – even temporarily – or is perceived to be unfaithful, she will fall into a pit of depression and will cease to understand the reason for living.
+4. If her love interest leaves her – even temporarily – she will fall into a pit of depression and cease to understand the reason for living.

-5. An nice, respectable man likes your protagonist.
+5. A nice, respectable man likes your protagonist.
 She is uninterested.
-He is either unexciting or secretly evil.
+He is either unexciting...or secretly evil.

-6. It is fine for a man to treat her like a piece of meat as long as he is exceptionally attractive.
-If the man is unattractive, he is a skeevy, dangerous pervert.
+6. It is fine for a man to treat your protagonist like a piece of meat as long, as he is exceptionally attractive.
+If the man is unattractive, then he is a skeevy, dangerous pervert.

-7. If the story isn't hung up on a man, it should be hung up on babies, marriage or virginity.
-If you want to make the story faux feminist and focus on a woman pursuing a job/dream, a sexy powerful man is a necessity.
+7. If your story isn't hung up on a man, it should be focused on babies, marriage, body image, or emotional instability.
+If you want to make the story faux feminist, and have your protagonist pursue a job/dream, then a sexy, powerful man is a concrete to the story line.

 8. Your protagonist should be rescued by her love interest at least once.
 This makes her exceptionally lustful for him, especially if he treats her like dirt afterwards.

-9. The number of times a woman meets a specific sexy man is directly related to her chance of him being her destined true love.
-Even if these "coincidental" meetings are pre-planned by either party, it is destiny and not creepiness.
+9. The number of times your protagonist meets a specific sexy man is directly linked to the chance of him being her one true love.
+Even if these meetings are pre-planned by either party, it is destiny and not creepiness.

-10. A character who excuses herself on the ground of being female for any or all of her actions is a role model for women everywhere.
+10. A protagonist who excuses herself on the grounds of being female, for any or all of her actions, is a role model for women everywhere.

 Best of luck on writing those strong, female protagonists.